encointer/pallets/README.md

 }
 ```

 We also apply substrate's standard of serializing with `camelCase`.
-Everything that is automatically serialized in the
-RPCs does that already, but we want to make sure that we do the same when we serialize in other contexts, e.g. dumping
- to JSON-files.